Wind Farms in Storey County

 NATIONAL ENVIRONMENTAL POLICY ACT (NEPA)

-• A public, interdisciplinary process to ensure informed decision-making by federal agencies
+• A public, interdisciplinary process to ensure informed decision-making

 • Requires agencies to follow a particular process